asciamanna/asciamanna.github.io/_drafts/should-private-methods-be-tested.md

 This article is the first in a series I plan on writing about unit testing.
 My goal is to address the common questions that come up when teams start writing unit tests.
 This article is going to focus on a question that commonly arises when learning how to unit test in object-oriented programming languages; whether to test private methods.

 ##Unit Tests Should Only Test Public Methods
 The short answer is that you shouldn't test private methods directly but only their effects on the public methods that call them.
-Unit tests are just clients of the object under test, much like the objects in production code that are dependent on the object.
-In fact, if you are practicing TDD it is your __first__ client of the object.
+Unit tests are just clients of the object under test, much like the other objects in the production code that are dependent on the object under test.
+In fact, if you are practicing TDD the unit test is your __first__ client of the object.
 It should only be accessing the class' public interface.
 If a class is hard to test via its public interface it is going to be hard to use in the production code.

 ##Motivation
 The question as to whether to test private methods directly is not an unreasonable one.
 There are frameworks that allow for the testing of private methods (e.g., the PrivateObject from Microsoft's MSTest framework).
 Furthermore, languages like Ruby make it easy to test private methods if the developer wishes to do so.
 I am very happy to hear these questions being asked.
 It shows that the developers are taking the first steps towards building high quality unit tests and improving their production code's design.